nmimusic/trademark_guideline/README.md

 The use of trademarks without agreement to the content of the guidelines is not permitted.

 ## Article 4
-For the (i) to (iii) in article 3, the use of a trade mark for non-commercial use is only permitted if the following conditions are met The definition of non-commercial use is found in article 6.
+For article 3, the use of a trade mark for non-commercial use is only permitted if the following conditions are met The definition of non-commercial use is found in article 6.

 (i) References to the use of the trade mark are to the respective products which have not been modified.